 You seem to stress the position of the producer.
 What role does a designer take on in this manufacturing and production process?

 That’s always a good question to ask, because who should we call the true maker of a clothing item?
-I highlight Rui Mariz in this instance, although I have never met him in person and have yet to travel to Portugal to visit the factory.
-Nevertheless, Rui Mariz is paramount to the production chain.
-His importance is often left unmentioned and that’s why I chose to emphasize it.
+The importance of a producer is often left unmentioned and that’s why I chose to emphasize it.
 The creative directors and designers, of course, all create their own designs.
 But once the designs are sent out to a factory, the seamstresses are the ones sewing together the actual garment.
 Shouldn’t they be considered designers?
 It remains an interesting subject matter.

 How are you challenging value production?